srs328/ms_mri/analysis/paper1/notes.md

 - [ ] Get the difference between T1 and FLAIR segmentations
 - [ ] Coregister all the subjects, see where those differences are
   - [ ] Produce a heatmap with FreeSurfer
+- [ ] Could have someone segment the ChP on \~10 CE T1 images as "gold standards" to compare the predictions to

 ## Questions